- This event has passed.

 Research suggests one key factor is an increase in deliberate reading practice—in some cases, as little as six additional minutes per day.
 This deliberate practice affects everything from the structure of students’ brains to vocabulary acquisition to future opportunities for job advancement.
 Or, as educator and author Mike Schmoker puts it, “reading changes everything.”

-Attend this research-driven edWebinar with Jan Bryan, Ed.D., National Education Officer at Renaissance, for essential insights into how the right reading practice will lead to substantial gains in student growth.
-You’ll explore:
+In this research-driven edWebinar Jan Bryan, Ed.D., National Education Officer at Renaissance, presentes essential insights into how the right reading practice will lead to substantial gains in student growth.
+Topics include:

 - The impact of reading on the brain—and the power of deliberate practice